aceismtemple/new-heavens-and-a-new-earth/Topics/PrayingRequisites.md

  Daniel 9 contains one of the most remarkable examples: as Daniel is still praying, the angel Gabriel arrives *swiftly*.
 A response from heaven before the prayer is even finished.

 But why?
-What was it about Daniel that aligned him so closely with God’s heart?
+What was it about Daniel that aligned him so closely with HaShem’s heart?

 Let us look not at his words alone, but at the **condition of his heart**, the **posture of his soul**, and the **discipline of his life**.